Wellbeing services counties: Responsibilities

 The cooperation between the counties and municipalities is focused on promoting health and well-being, thereby reducing the need for health and social services.
 In addition, private healthcare operators and organisations and associations can complement public health and social services.
 The municipalities are responsible, for example, for day care for children, education, sport and culture.

+On the 10th of July 2026 the Supreme Administrative Court ruled unanimously in a five justice division that a county must comply with budget deficit laws.
+Where this endangers constitutional rights the court ruled the counties must primarily use statutory mechanisms, that are subject to separate apellate review, for additional funding instead of passing illegal budgets.
+It did not, according to the court, follow from the constitution that the mechanisms may be bypassed as contrary to the constitution.
+(Note: Court rulings in Finland, not even that of the Supreme Administrative Court, do not form precedents binding on authorities and courts in future cases.)

 Administration

 The highest decision-making body in the wellbeing county is the County council, which is responsible for the operation, administration and finances of the welfare area.
 The delegates and deputy commissioners of the county council are elected in the county elections for a four-year term.
 The number of delegates ranges from 59 to 89, depending on the population of the county.